ismaileke/bedrock-client/README.md

 ```

 > [!NOTE]
 > It is still in development.
 I can't develop the project because I don't have time.
 There are still some shortcomings.
-This library will be used as a .dll